ElementalMP4/GavinMC/README.md

 # GavinMC
-Connects Gavin AI to Minecraft!
+Connects the marvelous [Gavin Chatbot](https://github.com/Gavin-Development) to Minecraft!

 # Using the plugin